Do social media companies discriminate against Russian generated content and if so, who has to pay the price?

-Are the Russian right when they claim that Google, Facebook and Twitter are more worried about being political players than about safeguarding their internet users?
+Are the Russians right when they claim that Google, Facebook and Twitter are more worried about being political players than about safeguarding their internet users?

-If this is the case, what can the Russians do about it and are we witnessing a new are of information warfare between the US and Russia?
+If this is the case, what can the Russians do about it and are we witnessing a new era of information warfare between the US and Russia?

 Facebook and Instagram content removal